MARS-Group-HAW/model-soh/SOHBigEventBox/README.md

     - At present, all roads can be used by any vehicle or transportation modality, which does not reflect real-world restrictions.
    The reason for this is the `SpatialGraphMediatorLayer`.
 Visitors try to switch the lane into a lane that doesn't support their modality.
 This leads to the simulation stopping because the visitor can't find a path to his destination.

+5. **Buses in the Framework**:
+   Currently, buses are implemented in such a way that the next bus stop is selected based on the start and destination points.
+However, if there is no bus route between these points, no route is found.
+As a result, we had to add a non-existing street in the graph to make the route work.
+   - **Location**: This issue is mainly in the `WalkingBusDrivingMultimodalRoute` class.
+   - **Improvement Needed**: The route calculation and bus stop selection need to be reworked to handle cases where no direct bus route exists, ensuring a more accurate multimodal routing process.

 ---
 *GitHub accounts of the contributors:*